 The Redemptorist Renewal Center is the host facility for Pathless Path program in Tucson, Arizona.
-This unique experience includes several components such as a Contemplative Intensive Retreat and Zen Sesshin.
+This unique experience includes two components, namely 1.
+Contemplative Intensive Retreat and 2.
+Zen Sesshin.

 With the late Father Pat Hawk’s recommendation, Pathless Path retreats continue with invited instructors.
 For more information, please contact Alexis Murrieta for details of the Pathless Path Program, at 520.744-3400 x 7111, or toll free at 866.737-5751.